BTK88/MOVIE-POLL/README.md

 1. Clone this repository.
 2. Install required dependencies by running `npm install`.
 3. Execute the tests using `npx hardhat test`.

----

-This version retains the same information but is phrased differently.